fnkygy/distributed-scheduler/README.md

 There are two test cases in the repository, which cover:
 - A successful task distribution and execution scenario
 - A failure case where one of the child tasks fail, leading to the rest being successful but the overall master task failing.

+Please run "mvn test" to execute the test cases, preferably using "IntelliJ Idea CE".